arkworks-rs/r1cs-tutorial/rollup/README.md

 ## Verifying a single transaction

 Our first task will be to verify the state transitions involved when applying a single transaction.
 Go to [`transaction.rs`](./src/transaction.rs) and fill in the blanks in the `validate` method, following the hints there.
 Use the pseudocode [above](#batch-verification) and the logic in `simple_payments::transaction::Transaction::validate` as guides.
-To check if your code works, run `cargo test single_tx_validity_test`.
+To check if your code works, run `cargo test unary_rollup_validity_test`.

 ## Verifying a batch of transactions

-Use the foregoing validation logic to verify a batch of transactions in the `generate_constraints` method in [`rollup.rs#148`], and verify that your circuit works via `cargo test end_to_end`, and then test that you can generate a valid proof via `cargo test snark_verification`.
+Use the foregoing validation logic to verify a batch of transactions in the `generate_constraints` method in [`rollup.rs#148`], and verify that your circuit works via `cargo test single_tx_validity_test` and `cargo test end_to_end`, and then test that you can generate a valid proof via `cargo test snark_verification`.